rrodrig96/rrodrig96/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 EN/US

-Hello, my name is Rodrigo Lopes Junior, I'm 28 years old and I live in the interior of São Paulo in a city called Leme!
+Hello, my name is Rodrigo Lopes Junior, I am 28 years old and I live in the countryside of São Paulo, in a city called Leme!

-I'm looking to expand my knowledge of the programming languages ​​Python, C#, Java Script and HTML.
+I am looking to expand my knowledge in programming languages such as Python, C#, JavaScript, SQL...

-I am currently studying game development in the Python language and also Data Science.
+At the moment, I am studying Data Science in Python, Web Crawling, and SQL.

-I'm looking for a job as a Junior developer in Python or C#, which are the languages ​​I'm most familiar with at the moment.
+I am looking for a job as a Junior Developer in Python or C#, which are the languages I am most familiar with at the moment.

-You can contact me by email: roodrigol@hotmail.com
+You can contact me via email: roodrigol@hotmail.com